Code-Institute-Submissions/Milestone_4_cookbook/README.md

 <ol>
 <li> Search Box : User is able to search by typing in a recipe name e.g 'Bhindi Kadhi' to filter through the 12 recipes to bring up the chosen recipe.</li><br>
-<li> Filter Options: User can filter using Diet and Health labels to choose the options presented.
-They can only filter for one option at time. </li>
+<li> Filter Options: User can filter using diet and health labels to choose the options presented.</li>
 </ol>
 </p>
 <hr>